Lilly Rivlin

-Lilly Rivlin (Hebrew לילי ריבלין) is an American- Israeli journalist, writer, and filmmaker in the genre of documentary/ political films on women's issues.
+Lilly Rivlin (Hebrew: לילי ריבלין) is an American- Israeli journalist, writer, and filmmaker in the genre of documentary/political films on women's issues.

 Early life and education

 A seventh generation Jerusalemite, Rivlin has lived in the United States most of her life.
-Her education included a B.A., Foreign Affairs, George Washington University, Washington D.C., 1959; and M.A., International Relations & Indian Studies, University of California, Berkeley, 1962.
+Her education included a B.A. in foreign affairs from George Washington University (1959) and an M.A. in international relations and Indian studies from the University of California, Berkeley (1962).